Diplomatic Cover project builder

 ###Node modules optimization :

-to download and install the Gruntfile dependencies.
+Grunt requires to run npm install to download and install the Gruntfile dependencies.

 Because we do not want to version theses files (in node_modules), we’d have to run this long command on every deployment